Redividing the Cake: Model

-\subsection{Cake redivision}
+\subsection{\textbf{Cake Redivision}}

-The $n$ agents are classified into two classes: $m$ agents (indexed $1,\dots,m$) are called \emph{old} and the other $n-m$ agents (indexed $m+1,\dots,n$) are called \emph{young}.
-There is an existing $S$-allocation of the cake $C$ to the $m$ old agents: $Z_1,\dots,Z_m$.
-It is assumed that the old pieces $Z_j$ are pairwise-disjoint and $\forall j: Z_j\in S$, but nothing else is assumed on the division.
-In particular, the initial division is not necessarily proportional, and some of $C$ may be undivided.
+There is an existing $S$-allocation of the cake, $Z_1 \sqcup \dots \sqcup Z_n \subseteq C$.
+It is assumed that the old pieces $Z_j$ are pairwise-disjoint and that $Z_j\in S$ for all $j$, but nothing else is assumed on the division.
+In particular, the initial division is not necessarily proportional, and some of $C$ may be unallocated.

-It is required to create a new $S$-allocation of $C$ to all agents: $X_1,\dots,X_n$.
-For every constant $r\in(0,1)$, the re-allocation satisfies the \emph{$r$-retention} property if every old agent receives at least a fraction $r$ of its old value:
+It is required to construct a new $S$-allocation $X_1 \sqcup \cdots \sqcup X_n \subseteq C$.
+The re-allocation satisfies the \emph{$w$-ownership} property, for some constant $w\in(0,1)$, if every agent receives at least a fraction $w$ of their old value:

-Since $r$-retention is not always compatible with partial-proportionality, we define the following weaker property.
-A re-allocation satisfies the \emph{gradual-retention} property if, for every $k\range{1}{m}$, there are at least $m-k$ indexes $j\range{1}{m}$ for which:
+Since $w$-ownership is not always compatible with $r$-proportionality for any constant $r>0$, the following weaker property is defined.
+A re-allocation $\mathbf{X}$ satisfies the \emph{democratic-ownership} property if, for every $d\range{1}{n-1}$, there are at least $n-d$ agents $j\in[n]$ for whom